 How to Clean An Aquamarine Engagement Ring December 22, 2020 – Posted in: Jewelry Blog

-An aquamarine engagement ring is the most precious piece of jewelry every bride-to-be possesses.
-It also costs a small fortune and has sentimental value.
+An aquamarine engagement ring will be one of the most precious pieces of jewelry that you own.
+It also costs a small fortune and has extreme sentimental value.
 Thus, keeping it in tiptop condition is essential if you want your gem to last for a long time.

 Like every gem, they’re prone to scratches.
-Properly taking care of your Aquamarine engagement ring ensures that it retains its gorgeous ocean blue color and sparkle.
+Properly taking care of your aquamarine engagement ring will ensure that it retains its gorgeous ocean blue color and sparkle.

 But how do you clean an Aquamarine engagement ring?